22 February 2023

 We live in a world that doesn’t particularly enjoy self-examination or facing our own shadows.
-There is much that would call us to think about life, our potential, and reaching for our dreams, but very little to call us to see ourselves truly and confront those thing within us that are destructive.
+There is much that would call us to think about life, our potential, and reaching for our dreams, but very little to call us to see ourselves truly and confront those things within us that are destructive.
 This is why we need times like Ash Wednesday.
-Although it may be painful to acknowledge our brokenness, our selfishness and our capacity for destruction, ultimately life can only be found by traveling through this “valley of the shadow of death”.
+Although it may be painful to acknowledge our brokenness, our selfishness and our capacity for destruction, ultimately, life can only be found by traveling through this “valley of the shadow of death”.
 So, Ash Wednesday is not just a day of repentance and solemnity.
 It is also a day of celebration and possibility – the possibility of life in abundance.

 May our repentance and honesty lead us to life as we worship this day.

 Joel 2:1-2, 12-17: A proclamation that the Day of the Lord has arrived, with a call for repentance, and a plea for God’s mercy.

 OR Isaiah 58:1-12: True fasting requires repentance and justice, not just going through the motions.